REQUIREMENTS AND CAMPUS GUIDE

-Do I have to live on Campus?
+Do I have to live on Campus while at Columbia?

 At Columbia, housing is guaranteed for four years.
-In a place like New York where real estate is precious, it’s no surprise that 95% of students choose to live on campus all four years.
+In a place like New York where real estate is precious, it’s no surprise that nearly 100% of students choose to live on campus all four years.
 If you end up being one of those students, you’ll have several housing options: singles, suites, halls or brownstones.
 First years have the option of living in Carman, Furnald, John Jay, and the all-class integrated Living Learning Center in Wallach and Hartley.
 Of course, each hall is as unique as the students that fill its rooms, so Columbia allows you to choose your residence hall preferences before you matriculate.
 There are both single-sex and coed floors.

-How diverse is the student body?
+How diverse is the student body of Columbia?

 According to Columbia’s mission statement, the university “seeks to attract a diverse and international faculty and student body, to support research and teaching on global issues, and to create academic relationships with many countries and regions.”
 Columbia isn’t just saying that.
 The university has an impressive history of diversity — it was the first American university to enroll 1000 international students, the home of the first African American advocacy group on a multi-racial campus in the U.S and of the first gay-rights advocacy group on any college campus.
 Today, diversity remains a priority for Columbia.
-There are over 100 countries represented amongst the current undergraduates.
-17% of Columbia students are the first generation in their families to go to college.
-As of Fall 2018, the undergraduate schools (Columbia College, Engineering, and General Studies) consist of 48% women and 51% men.
-3,281 students are white, 1,165 are Hispanic or Latino, 1,514 are Asian, 611 are black or African-American, 44 are Native American or Alaska Native, 9 are Pacific Islander, 510 are mixed, and 209 are of an unknown race.
-The percentages vary across the undergraduate colleges, but overall Columbia College has 55% minority students, Columbia Engineering has 65%, and General Studies has 39%.

 What extracurriculars does Columbia have?